Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 Restoration Druid Potency Conduits

-- Conflux of Elements is a flexible conduit that provides both damage and healing.
-You can use it in dungeons over Unstoppable Growth since the overall difference in their power is not that big.
+- Conflux of Elements is a flexible Conduit that provides both damage and healing.
+You can use it in dungeons over Unstoppable Growth if you care more for damage than for healing.

 - Floral Recycling and Ready for Anything are absolutely terrible and you should never run them for anything.